mahmoud717/HTML-CSS-capstone-project-Online-shop/README.md

 [Live Demo search page](https://raw.githack.com/mahmoud717/HTML-CSS-capstone-project-Online-shop/development-branch/search.html)

-(You can also navigate between pages using the navigation links and the search form.)
+(You can also navigate between pages using the  search form.)

 ## To get a local copy up and running follow these simple example steps.

 ### Setup

-Clone the project locally.
+- Clone the project locally by downloading the zip file or by the  link provided in the repo.

 ### Linters
+1. install node.js

-1. run `npm install`.
+2. run `npm install`.
-2. run `npm run test` to check the Html and Css files.
+3. run `npm run test` to check the Html and Css files.

 ### Deployment

 Install and run a live server plugin on you IDE/Text editor and run it from the root directory.

 ## Author

 👤 **Mahmoud Mohammad**

 - Github: [@githubhandle](https://github.com/mahmoud717)